Why are so many young people falling away from the faith?

 Question: "Why are so many young people falling away from the faith?"

-A recent survey conducted by the Barna Group, a leading research organization whose focus is on the relationship of faith and culture, found that less than one percent of the young adult population in the United States has a biblical worldview.
+A recent survey conducted by the Barna Group, a leading research organization whose focus is on the relationship of faith and culture, found that less than 1 percent of the young adult population in the United States has a biblical worldview.
 Even more startling, the data shows that less than one half of one percent of Christians between the ages of 18 and 23 has a biblical worldview.